The Most Effective Way to Use Natural Skin Care For Acne

 This website follows a “use what works” approach to acne care, recommending whatever accomplishes the greatest healing benefits at the lowest cost with the fewest side effects.
 This article looks at how natural skin care fits into that equation.

 And a third way to treat acne is “whatever works.”
 Sometimes the right treatment may be pharmaceutical.
 Sometimes it may be a change in lifestyle or diet.
-Sometimes the right treatment may be chemical or an herb—but the goal of treatment is always to achieve lastingly clear skin rather than to prove one’s devotion to abstract ideas about therapies.
+Sometimes the right treatment may be a chemical complemented by an herb—but the goal of treatment is always to achieve lastingly clear skin rather than to prove one’s devotion to abstract ideas about therapies.

 The herbal remedy bloodroot, on the other hand, can eat a hole through they skin where it is used to “cleanse” a pimple.
 More than one herb enthusiast has been permanently scarred by trying to use bloodroot to get rid of a skin infection.